JPezza101/PLC-Tag-Manager/README.md

 ### PLANNED
 + A search function will be added to the Tag List screen to allow filtering of the tag list based on name.
++ Import existing excel file to download to tags.

 ---